SinaStraub/GRE_vessel_seg/README.md

 GRE_vessel_seg computes a vein (or arteries) segmentation (output=vein_seg) from multi-echo or single-echo gradient echo data in Matlab.
-As the algorithm is implemented in a modular way, it is possible to replace the functions for background suppression, calculation of the vesselness function, the scale-wise representation by different methods Implementation based on (please kindly cite the following paper if you use this program, or any code extended from this program:
+As the algorithm is implemented in a modular way, it is possible to replace the functions for background suppression, calculation of the vesselness function, the scale-wise representation by different methods.
+Implementation based on (please kindly cite the following paper if you use this program, or any code extended from this program):

 [1] Authors, ``A gradient echo data based vein segmentation algorithm and its application for the detection of regional cerebral differences in